DualBrain/Solitaire/README.md

 - Added checking the minimum size to the main window.
 - Added persisting location and size of the main window.

-Additionally, I'd like to give credit to the following for their work on the C# version that this is originally based:  Christine Morin and Chris Sells.
+Additionally, I'd like to give credit to the following for their work on the C# version that this is inspired: Christine Morin and Chris Sells.

-Unfortunately, the C# version may be lost to history when GotDotNet closed down. :-(
+Unfortunately, the original C# version may be lost to history after the closure of GotDotNet. :-(

 ## In the News